 Unfortunately, your pre-license inspection will not be scheduled and you will not get licensed.
 You will have 7 days, at your own pace, to complete all 4 modules.
 An email will be sent to you once you have completed your QE course and provide you instructions for next steps and your pre-license inspection.

-Failure to take the CE course will result in late fees and possibly additional civil penalties and fees.
-Your PACFA license will not be renewed as well.
+Failure to take the CE course will result in possible disciplinary action.
 We will send out announcements of when the course is available and will give you plenty of time to complete your CE course.

 You will receive an email from the LMS site when you have completed your course.
 The email will have your course completion certificate attached.
 The email will provide you with instructions to email your course completion certificate to the PACFA office to verify your completion.
 Once your course completion is verified you will receive an email from the office for the next steps in scheduling your pre-license inspection and contact information for your assigned inspector.